• Skip to Content

 • Sign in to your Merit page

-Link to Kettering University’s website
+Hyperlink to Kettering University’s website

 Kettering University prepares students for lives of extraordinary leadership and service by linking transformative experiential learning opportunities to rigorous academic programs in engineering, science, mathematics, and business.